2006 USC Trojans football team

 The 2006 USC Trojans football team represented the University of Southern California during the 2006 NCAA Division I FBS football season, winning the Pacific-10 Conference (Pac-10) and playing in the Rose Bowl.
-The team was coached by Pete Carroll, led on offense by quarterback John David Booty, and played their home games in the Los Angeles Memorial Coliseum.
+The team was coached by Pete Carroll, led on offense by quarterback John David Booty, and played its home games in the Los Angeles Memorial Coliseum.

 The previous year's team had played for the national championship, however, with many starters gone, including two Heisman Trophy-winners, there were doubts the team could repeat the success.
 With a highly ranked recruiting class, however, the Trojans were ranked in the top-5 in many pre-season polls.
-USC's 13-9 loss to rival UCLA snapped its NCAA-record streak of 63 consecutive 20-point games, and eliminated their hopes of playing in the BCS National Championship game.
+USC's 13–9 loss to rival UCLA snapped its NCAA-record streak of 63 consecutive 20-point games, and eliminated their hopes of playing in the BCS National Championship game.
 The team finished the regular season with a 10–2 record and were invited to the Bowl Championship Series (BCS) to play at the 2007 Rose Bowl, where they beat the Michigan Wolverines.
 With a final record of 11–2, they finished the season ranked fourth in both the Associated Press (AP) and Coaches Polls.
-Following the season, a number of players won national awards, while five players left the team as they were selected in the 2007 National Football League (NFL) Draft.
+Following the season, a number of players won national awards, while five players left the team as they were selected in the 2007 National Football League (NFL) draft.